 Governor Rick Scott Declares “State Of Emergency” in Florida

-This week, Governor Rick Scott has declared Florida in a “State Of Emergency” in the wake of looming Hurricane Irma.
-Last year, between the Toxic Algae Bloom, Hurricane Hermine and Hurricane Matthew, many are confused as to what the phrase “state of emergency” actually means.
-No Is it an overreaction, or is it a necessary precaution?
-As Hurricane Irma possibly approaches Florida, understanding what “state of emergency” means is important when evaluating safety risks.
+This week, Governor Rick Scott has declared Florida in a “State Of Emergency” in the wake of looming Hurricane Michael.
+Last year, between the Toxic Algae Bloom, Hurricane Irma, and other emergencies many are confused as to what the phrase “state of emergency” actually means.
+Is it an overreaction, or is it a necessary precaution?
+As Hurricane Micahel possibly approaches Florida, understanding what “state of emergency” means is important when evaluating safety risks.

 According to Florida Law, “A state of emergency shall be declared by executive order or proclamation of the Governor if she or he finds an emergency has occurred or that the occurrence or the threat thereof is imminent.
 The state of emergency shall continue until the Governor finds that the threat or danger has been dealt with to the extent that the emergency conditions no longer exist and she or he terminates the state of emergency by executive order or proclamation, but no state of emergency may continue for longer than 60 days unless renewed by the Governor.”